 • Management: Active

-Unfortunately, this also makes REITs very tax-inefficient, as a large percentage of the total return comes from taxable dividends.
-What’s more, REIT dividends are generally not classified as “qualified dividends.”
-Qualified dividends are taxed at the long-term capital gains rate (0%, 15% or 20% depending on your tax bracket).
-Non-qualified dividends are taxed as ordinary income, like bond interest, and can face rates as high as 37%, depending on your bracket.
+The bad news?
+This also makes REITs very tax-inefficient, as a large percentage of the total return comes from taxable dividends.
+What’s more, REIT dividends are generally classified as nonqualified dividends, which again, are taxed like ordinary income and can face rates as high as 37%, depending on your bracket.
 Thus, it makes more sense to hold REITs and REIT funds in a tax-advantaged fund like a 401(k) or IRA rather than a taxable brokerage account.

 This is a growth-focused real estate fund that focuses on total return, including both capital gains and income.
-But its 3.3% current yield is mighty competitive in a world in which the S&P 500 yields only 1.2%.
+But the income portion is no slouch, either; the 2.8% current yield is more than double the S&P 500’s modest 1.1% yield.

 Another reason to consider SWASX for your retirement account?
 Turnover.
 There is no precise, universally accepted threshold for what constitutes “a lot” of active trading, but I would consider any fund with portfolio turnover over 30% or so to be fairly tax-inefficient.
 The higher that number goes, the more inefficient the fund.
 Schwab Global Real Estate has annual turnover of about 85%.
 All of that trading creates capital-gains distributions, but you can snuff out the IRS consequences in a tax-advantaged account.